-Today the Synagogue can be visited from Sunday to Thursday; Saturday is entirely dedicated to worship.
+Today, you can visit the Synagogue from Sunday to Thursday; Saturday is entirely dedicated to worship.

-After visiting the Temple, the Ghetto and the Portico d’Ottavia are definitely worth a walk.
-While there, do not miss the opportunity to taste one of the delicious traditional Jewish-Roman dishes in one of the many kosher restaurants.
+After the Temple, you should visit the Ghetto and the famous Portico d’Ottavia.
+Do not miss the opportunity to enjoy one of the delicious dishes of the traditional Jewish-Roman in one of the many kosher restaurants.

 The tradition at the table; the Roman-Jewish cuisine